gsoft-inc/sg-orbit/README.md

 #### Production

-To release on the production environment, open a terminal at the root of the workspace and execute the following:
+To release on the production environment, open a terminal at the root of the workspace and execute the following command:

 ```bash
 yarn release:website:prod